Sheree Whitfield Opens Up About Past Issues With Bob: Are They Together Now?

 Sheree Whitfield joined The Real Housewives of Atlanta during the show’s first season as a single mother.
 At the time, Sheree was going through her divorce from Bob Whitfield and the two had a troublesome relationship.
-Whitfield was waiting for her husband to pay up the legal fees he owed her, including spousal and child support.
-Since Bob is a former NFL player, Sheree Whitfield was convinced that he had the money to full support her and their children.
+Whitfield was waiting for her husband to pay the legal fees he owed her, including spousal and child support.
+Since Bob is a former NFL player, Sheree Whitfield was convinced that he had the money to fully support her and their children.
 However, she eventually had to downsize because he wasn’t dishing up the payments.

-According to a new Bravo report, Sheree Whitfield is now opening up about their relationship and it sounds like she’s enjoying his presence back in her life.
+According to a new Bravo report, Sheree Whitfield is now opening up about their relationship, and it sounds like she’s enjoying his presence back in her life.
 While Bob may not have dished over the money he owes her, it sounds like he is trying to get back into her life as a possible partner.
 Sheree has revealed that she doesn’t really trust her ex-husband because of past behavior, including his enjoyment of other ladies.

 On The Real Housewives of Atlanta, Sheree Whitfield opened up about an incident in Spain, which involved another woman.
-She revealed that she learned that she couldn’t trust her husband and she and her husband were essentially thrown out of the country.
+She revealed that she learned that she couldn’t trust her husband, and she and her husband were essentially thrown out of the country.
 When Bravo asked her to relive the moment, Whitfield revealed that she hasn’t been back to the city where it all took place.
 This was long before The Real Housewives of Atlanta started filming.

 #RHOA now on @bravotv!????Then catch me LIVE at 11pm EST in the clubhouse with @bravoandy on #WWHL!????☕???? pic.twitter.com/EtBpU7HbyJ